 My love of Physics and Mathematics in grade school led me to pursue a BSc in Physics at Florida International University.
 After completing a summer REU in glaciology, I decided to pursue a graduate study that focuses on the impact that glaciers have on climate change and on sea-level rise predictions.

-My current research mainly focuses on the relationship between glacial surface roughness and supraglacial melt lake formation, and the impact that supraglacial melt lakes have on large-scale climate/glacial model predictions.
-As I approach my final year of graduate school, I am currently looking for post-doc opportunities.
+My current research mainly focuses on the relationship between glacial surface roughness and supraglacial melt lake formation, and the impact that supraglacial melt lakes have on large-scale climate and glacial model predictions.
+I am currently in the final year of my graduate studies and searching for postdoc opportunities.